huynhphuchuy/shadow/README.md

 5. Enjoy the show!

 ### Automatically
-0. Run `dep ensure` first
+1. Run `dep ensure` first
-1. Use `sh MENU.sh` to setup or rename the project
+2. Use `sh MENU.sh` to setup or rename the project
-2. Use `sh SERVER.sh` to run server with dev environment
+3. Use `sh SERVER.sh` to run server with dev environment
-3. Use `sh VEGETA.sh` to stress test the server with 1 million requests
+4. Use `sh VEGETA.sh` to stress test the server with 1 million requests
+5. Drink a cup of tea..